pa-m/sklearn/README.md

-This is

-- a personal project to get a deeper understanding of how all of this magic works
+This is a personal project to get a deeper understanding of how all of this magic works

-- a recent work still in progress, subject to refactoring, so interfaces may change, especially args to NewXXX

 - linted with ~~gofmt, golint, go vet~~ [revive](https://github.com/mgechev/revive)